yummCat/threadedRipple/README.md

 ## General Info
 Demo (progress): https://youtu.be/7Ph1gEYXCcs
 Threaded Ripple, created at Undercity, is a draft of a fluid simulation pendant (inspired by [mitxela](https://www.youtube.com/watch?v=jis1MC5Tm8k)).
 Ours is different, though, because:
-- one pendant uses a singular round TFT screen instead of a series of LEDs
+- pendant uses a singular round TFT screen instead of a series of LEDs
 - uses metaballs, doesn't do FLIP sim
 - it's a lot trashier :D
 - we also planned for it to connect to other pendants via Bluetooth, sending a ripple animation for cute interactivity (we could not finish implementing this, for obv resolution related reasons, time, and incompetence)